 As an ecosystem altering process, timber harvesting can inspire significant concerns with stand structure, species composition, and the general successional characteristics of riparian forests.
 Particularly, in selection harvesting methods potential long-term implications for fundamental ecosystem functions can result based on the species that colonize the empty spaces, at what rate, and how those outcomes shape canopy diversity.
 As previously discussed, levels of heterogeneity in stand age and species dynamics were historically high (Messier et al., 2012).
 Riparian areas were dominated by multi-age stands with some even-aged patches, some unburned patches, and a mix of hardwood and softwood species that were periodically thinned by fire or other disturbances.
-The frequent disturbances in this regime allowed for shadeintolerant species like large, commercial conifers to recruit in canopy gaps and these species offer a variety of ecological benefits including terrestrial wildlife habitat, large woody debris, and stream shading.
-Limited management in riparian areas has resulted in more shade-tolerant hardwood species recruitment due to decreases in the frequency of disturbance necessary to create sufficient gaps for the historically dominant softwoods and may have long-term implications for wildlife (Messier et al., 2012).
+The frequent disturbances in this regime allowed for shadeintolerant species like large, commercial conifers to recruit in canopy gaps and these species offer a variety of ecological benefits including terrestrial wildlife habitat, large woody debris inputs, and stream shading.
+Limited management in riparian areas has resulted in more shade-tolerant hardwood species recruitment due to decreases in the frequency of disturbance necessary to create sufficient gaps for the historically dominant softwoods and may have long-term implications for wildlife as the current dominant canopy softwoods begin to die and cannot be replaced (Messier et al., 2012).

 As a result, Messier et al. (2012) suggest that timber harvest via gap creation may mimic historical disturbances enough to encourage more historical forest succession and associated levels of diversity.
 However, conducting these operations appropriately to maintain the right levels of diversity and minimize impacts will be crucial to adequate management.
 Several studies indicate significant changes in diversity for species and age classes in stands logged with selection harvesting (Ferry Slik, Verburg, & Kebler, 2002; Hall, Harris, Medjibe, & Ashton, 2003; Saiful & Latiff, 2014).
 There are relatively mixed reviews of the specific impacts on stand diversity measures, but these three studies agree that the most significant impacts occur immediately after harvesting and that recovery can take 10-20 years, with one study citing reduced basal area 18 years after logging that was attributed to "the physiological stress associated with sudden crown exposure, and damage to the residual stand" (Hall et al., 2003).
 Also noted for extremely selective practices were increases in shade-tolerant species from one quarter of the original basal area to almost half (Hall et al., 2003) and increases in the percentage of rarity, but decreases in the total number of rare species (Saiful & Latiff, 2014).
+It is worth noting that two of these studies do not specify the equipment used for harvesting, and the study noting significant residual stand damage was performed using a heavy bulldozer.